What is the Mean Absolute Deviation?

 Number Line Examples

+Let’s bring the mean absolute deviation formula to life by working through some examples.
 Imagine we have the following two datasets with four data points in each.
 They both have an average of ten, but their variability is different.
 The number lines show where each data point falls relative to the average and the distance from it.
 The mean absolute deviation simply takes those distances and averages them.

 In the above dataset, we have absolute deviations of 1, 1, 2, 2.
 We sum those to obtain 6.
 Then divide by four to get the mean, which is 1.5.
-Therefore, the mean absolute deviation of this dataset is 1.5.
+Therefore, we find that the mean absolute deviation of this dataset is 1.5.
 The average distance between the data points and the mean is 1.5.

 In the second dataset, the absolute differences are larger because the data points spread out further.
 We have distances of 2, 2, 4, 4.
 They sum to 12.
 Dividing by 4, the mean is 3.
 Consequently, MAD is 3 for this dataset.
 The average distance between the data points and the mean is 3.
 The larger value indicates the spread of the second dataset is greater than the first.